awningteam/data-science-homework/README.md

 rather a suggestion.
 Feel free to spend more time if you need it.

 ## How to take assessment
-1. Fork this repository into your personal Github account.
+1. Pull this repository down locally.
 2. Train a model on the data provided in the `data` directory against the target variable `value`.
     * The data is comprised of a time series of property valuations and metadata about